andris210296/ecommerce-backend/README.md

    ```

 6. **Run with Docker**:
-   Ensure you have Docker and Docker Compose installed.
-Use the provided `docker-compose.yml` to build and run the application and database.
-Running the `docker-compose up --build` command will automatically use the `Dockerfile` to build the Docker image for the e-commerce application and then start both the PostgreSQL database and the e-commerce application containers.
+   Ensure you have Docker installed.
+Use the provided `docker-compose.yml` to build and run the application and the database.
 Make sure that the `target` folder contains the JAR file of the project before running this command:
     ```sh
     docker-compose up --build
     ```